 Dark green walls are a huge commitment, so I would look to paint an accent wall in the color first to make sure you really like it!
 Depending on the color of your sofa (see above), if you really love the color and the room isn’t too small, think about painting your whole living room in this color.

 Dark green walls can be quite enveloping so if your room is quite small, it can feel a little claustrophobic!
 This is why it is always a good idea to paint a feature wall first (no, feature walls are not outdated.
 If you like it, go for it!) and if you are brave, paint the rest of the room.

-4. Add Dark Green Artwork with hints of gold
+4. Dark Green Artwork with Hints of Gold

 Go for a large abstract piece with a gold frame, or create a gallery wall full of different shades of green to complement each other.